 Sunday, April 7, 2013

-CBD Red Zone Trek.
+CBD Red-Zone Trek.
 EQC Truths focus.
-Sun 07.04.13.
-St Asaph St: I parked my car by a demolition site & a row of brick ghosts, which had rotted on High St for more than 2 years since the 22.02.11 Killer Quake.
+Sunday 07.04.13.
+St Asaph St: I parked by a demolition-site & a row of brick-ruins which had rotted on High St for more than two years since 22 Fabruary 2011 Quake.

 2018-19.
-From McKenzie Willis, Tuam St / High St to St Asaph St / High St, those ghosts would resurrect as concrete, tilt slab offices, High St brick facade intact, incl Duncan's Buildings.
+From McKenzie Willis, Tuam St / High St to St Asaph St / High St, those ruins would resurrect as concrete, tilt-slab offices, High St brick facade intact, including Duncan's Buildings.
 The area would be called Salt District.

 07.04.13.
 Steel mesh fence cordon.
 St Asaph St view, demolition sites, back of High St ruins.
 Reopened Alice in Videoland (old PO) left

-High St: The row of brick ghosts, one fire razed, was as rotten as any dangerous, brick ghosts I'd seen post quakes, like brick ghosts on Manchester St, or brick ghosts on Colombo St, Sydenham, all demolished now.
-Seen from St Asaph St, part demolitions had peeled off back walls, exposing rooms to weathering.
-Beyond the walls, CBD rebuild beckoned.
+High St: I saw a row of brick-ruins, one fire-razed, as rotten as any dangerous brick-ruins I'd seen post-quakes, like brick-ruins on Manchester St, or brick-ruins on Colombo St, Sydenham, all demolished now.
+From St Asaph St, I saw part-demolitions of buildings with back-walls peeled off exposing the rooms to weathering.
+Beyond those walls Brownlee's CBD rebuild beckoned.

 07.04.13.
 Manchester St view, demolition sites, High St ruins.
 McKenzie Willis left, fire razed bldg right

-St Asaph St: I saw a scaffolded ghost with an old HODSON & Co Ltd ad painted on a side wall by a demolition site.
-Further along, I saw recently opened, St Asaph Street Kitchen & Stray Dog Bar.
+St Asaph St: I saw a scaffolded ruin with old HODSON & Co Ltd advert painted on a side-wall by a demolition-site.
+Further along, I saw recently opened St Asaph Street Kitchen & Stray Dog Bar.
 The restaurant was busy.

 07.04.13.
 Steel mesh fence cordon.
 St Asaph St view, High St ruins left, old Hodson & Co Ltd ad on wall right